sidechained/ChineseWhispers/README.md

 - an exploration/simulation of megaphone rotation and recording/playback from a central 'sound player'
 - three classes at the moment: Megaphone, SoundPlayer, and MegaGUI

+To Do List:
-TODO: spread sound in stereo field based on megaphone index
+- TODO: spread sound in stereo field based on megaphone index
-TODO: adjust
+- TODO: adjust
-TODO: GUI buttons
+- TODO: GUI buttons
-TODO: understand the degree of spacing that will be required beween megaphones
+- TODO: understand the degree of spacing that will be required beween megaphones
-DONE: if recording doesn't fill the buffer, only loop around the filled portion when playing
+- DONE: if recording doesn't fill the buffer, only loop around the filled portion when playing

 Megaphone Movement:
 - currently emulates an 180 degree servo